pivotal/docs-tap/scst-store/amr/data-model-and-concepts.hbs.md

 files when you generate a new project.
 Observer sends this information to the Cloud Event Handler to store `AppAcceleratorRuns`.

 Each `AppAcceleratorRun` data entry has a unique `guid`.
-It includes information about the Git repository: `AppAcceleratorRepoURL`, `AppAcceleratorRevision`, and `AppAcceleratorSubpath`.
+The `guid` includes information about the Git repository including, `AppAcceleratorRepoURL`, `AppAcceleratorRevision`, and `AppAcceleratorSubpath`.
 You can point multiple `AppAcceleratorFragments` entries to the same `AppAcceleratorRun` entry.
-You can also associate an `AppAcceleratorRun` with one `AppAcceleratorSource` (also known as `Commit`).
+You can also associate an `AppAcceleratorRun` with one `AppAcceleratorSource`, also known as `Commit`.

 ### <a id='appAcceleratorFragments'></a> AppAcceleratorFragments

 The `AppAcceleratorFragments` Accelerator fragments are reusable accelerator components that can provide options, files, or transforms.
 You can import accelerators using an `import` entry.
-The transforms from the fragment are referenced in an `InvokeFragment` transform in the accelerator that declares the import.
+An `InvokeFragment` transform references the transforms from the fragment in the accelerator that declares the import.
 The AppAcceleratorFragments data model represents the information of a fragment in the accelerator app.
 The Observer sends this information to the Cloud Event Handler to store `AppAcceleratorFragments`.

-Each `AppAcceleratorFragment` data entry stores information about source git repository:
+Each `AppAcceleratorFragment` data entry stores information about source Git repository:
 `AppAcceleratorFragmentSourceRepoURL`, `AppAcceleratorFragmentSourceRevision`, and
 `AppAcceleratorFragmentSourceSubpath`.
 You can associate an `AppAcceleratorFragment` to an `AppAcceleratorRun`.
 You can point a `AppAcceleratorFragmentSource`